X16Community/x16-smc/README.md

 | 0x1E02        | 2 bytes     | Start update vector        |
 | 0x1FFE        | 2 bytes     | Bootloader version         |

-The reset vector normally jumps to the start of the firmware.
-When installing the bootloader, it is changed to point to the bootloader on reset vector instead.

-The firmware's original reset vector is moved to the unused EE_RDY vector.

 ## SMC reset procedure